Preparation for going liveEdit on GitHub

 - Migrate the project’s database to MariaDB if you are not already using it.

-- Split up your project’s Zed endpoints as outlined in this integration guide.
+- Split up your project’s Zed endpoints as outlined in the Integrating separate endpoint bootstraps guide.

 - Verify that your project’s service naming scheme is an exact match for the examples inside the sample deploy-spryker-b2c-staging.yml file.